AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 **Close**, **Close others**, or **Close all**

 If you want to close the file from which you invoked the context menu, then select **Close \> Close**.
 Use **Close \> Close others** to close all other opened file except the currently active file.
-To close all open files, select the **Close \> Close all** option from the context menu or you can also choose to close the Web Editor.
+To close all open files, select the **Close \> Close all** option from the context menu or you can also choose to close the Editor.
 If there are any unsaved files in your session, then you are prompted to save those files.

 **File close and save scenarios**

-When you try to close a file opened in the Web Editor using the **Close** button on the file's tab or the **Close** option in the Options menu, AEM Guides prompts you to save your edits and unlock a locked file.
+When you try to close a file opened in the Editor using the **Close** button on the file's tab or the **Close** option in the Options menu, AEM Guides prompts you to save your edits and unlock a locked file.

 The prompts are based on the following configurations selected by your administrator: